 With almost 100 kilometres done the three earlier climbs return, also in the same order.
 So firstly Baneberg and then the Kemmelberg/Monteberg combo.
 At the top of Monteberg the riders face 34 flat kilometres on wide and open roads.

 The women’s edition of Gent-Wevelgem has been raced six times before.
 Lotta Lepistö is title holder.
 Last year, the Finish rider won the group sprint ahead of Jolien D’Hoore and Coryn Rivera.
-With this victory Lepistö stepped in the shoes of Chantal Blaak (2016), Floortje Mackaij (2015), Lauren Hall (2014), Kirsten Wild (2013), and Elizabeth Armitstead (now Deignan) pocketed the inaugural edition in 2012.
+With this victory Lepistö stepped in the shoes of Chantal Blaak (2016), Floortje Mackaij (2015), Lauren Hall (2014) and Kirsten Wild (2013), while Elizabeth Armitstead (now Deignan) pocketed the inaugural edition in 2012.